tc39/notes/es9/2018-05/may-22.md

 // → true
 ```

 MB: If you want to match emoji sequences, it's hard to come up with a Regular Expression that matches all of them.
-In the Unicode standard, however, there are Unicode properties that define all these categories of emoji, and which of them form the concept of “emoji sequences”.
+In the Unicode standard, however, there are Unicode properties that define all these categories of emoji, and which of them form the concept of "emoji sequences".

 ```js
 const reEmojiSequence =